Care Sheet: Springtails (Collembolla)

 Scientific name: Collembolla subclass

-Diet: Detritivore; decaying vegetation, bacteria, pollen and fungi.
+Diet: Detritivore; decaying organic matter, bacteria, pollen and fungi.

 Appearance: Tiny, white and grey, like tiny rice grains.
-Can be difficult to see.
+Smaller/younger springtails can be difficult to see.

 Use in hobby: Feeder insect for very small fish and insects, clean up crew for enclosures.